-In addition to neighborhood analysis, market areas were analyzed to determine whether time of sale was a factor in establishing market value as of January 1, 2023.
+In addition to neighborhood analysis, market areas were analyzed to determine whether time of sale was a factor in establishing market value as of January 1, 2025.
 Market areas are clusters of neighborhoods with geographic similarities that exhibit parallel market conditions and trends.
-For 2023, we have 83 residential market areas in Harris County, 80 of which have time adjustments.
+For 2025, we have 83 residential market areas in Harris County, 22 of which have time adjustments.
 The adjustment of sales for time is an important component of mass appraisal valuation and ratio studies.
 The district conducts these studies using guidelines set forth in the International Association of Assessing Officers' (IAAO) Standard on Ratio Studies and in compliance with the Uniform Standards of Professional Appraisal Practice.
 In our development of time adjustments, we applied the sales ratio trend analysis method using an industry recognized statistical software package.
-The sales ratio trend analysis of paired sales and related adjustments for differences in physical characteristics.
+The sales ratio trend analysis method of deriving time-adjustment factors from market data is the most efficient method, not requiring the analysis of paired sales and related adjustments for differences in physical characteristics.